-This is important because if your license was suspended due to an alcohol-related charge, you can appeal the decision.
+This is important because if your license was suspended in Florida due to an alcohol-related charge, you can appeal the decision.
 This will be done with the issuing court or the court in the area in which you live.

 It’s also important to note that any DMV charges and suspensions are independent of any associated criminal proceedings or court decisions.
 Often with a DUI, there is something else that has occurred such as an accident.
 In some cases, there may have been significant injury or loss of life.
 You may also have a car sitting in the Sheriff’s Office inbound lot because of the offense.
 These issues will be handled separately but having a DUI attorney by your side can make the navigation easier.

 Losing a license is upsetting.
 It often feels very unfair but having a criminal attorney on your side can ensure your rights are protected.
 Contact Dean Tsourakis today at 727-785-2700.
 The initial consultation is free.on Jul 17, 2017